raghav-2408/Mini-Project/readME.md

 - Convolutional Neural Networks (CNN): CNN looks at different parts of a sentence at once to find important patterns.
 It helps the system recognize key features in the text.

 - Recurrent Neural Networks (RNN): RNN helps the system understand the context of words in a sentence.
 It looks at how words relate to each other to make accurate predictions about the meaning of the text.

+# What is Sentiment Analysis ?

+- Sentiment analysis is a method that involves analyzing text to determine the emotions or opinions expressed within it.
+It helps in understanding the sentiment behind the words used in a piece of writing, such as whether the text conveys positivity, negativity, or neutrality.
+This analysis can be applied to various forms of text, including social media posts like tweets, to automatically detect the underlying sentiment.
+By utilizing advanced models like the stacked ensemble approach, sentiment analysis can be automated and enhanced for accurate interpretation of language nuances.
+These models, such as the GCR-NN, combine different techniques to improve the detection of sentiments, particularly in identifying racist content in social media posts.
+Through the use of deep learning and machine learning algorithms, sentiment analysis plays a crucial role in analyzing and interpreting the sentiments expressed in text data.

+- Sentiment analysis is like teaching a computer to understand feelings in text.
+It helps the computer figure out if a piece of writing is positive, negative, or neutral.
+By analyzing the words and phrases used, sentiment analysis can tell if someone is happy, sad, angry, or just sharing information without any strong emotion.
+It's like giving the computer the ability to understand the mood or tone of what people are saying in their writing.